sparkbox/seesparkbox.com-issuetracker/README.md

 # seesparkbox.com is a public project!

-We've been [really open](building.seesparkbox.com) with the rebuild of our new website.
+We've been [really open](building.seesparkbox.com) about the rebuild of our new website.
 We've finally launched it, and we'd love your help as we refine.

 We built the site iteratively—-building in layers and pushing frequent releases--and we plan to keep working on the site that way.